mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 # Pluginizing QUIC {#pquic}

-QUIC is a recently proposed transport protocol {{I-D.ietf-quic-transport}} that combines the service offered by TCP and TLS.
-QUIC encrypts all the application data and most of the packet headers, and thus prevents most interferences from middleboxes.
-QUIC encode control and application data using a flexible framing mechanism.
-In this section, we describe how we combine the approach proposed in {{archi}} to those features to propose Pluginized QUIC.
+[comment]: # TODO link this to the FSM figure

-We break down a QUIC implementation execution flow into generic subroutines.
+Conceptually, we break down a QUIC implementation execution flow into generic subroutines.
 These are specified functions called protocol operations.
 These protocol operations implement a given part of the QUIC protocol, for example the acknowledgment generation or the computation of the round-trip-time.
 Some are generic and depend on a parameter, for instance parsing a QUIC frame is a generic operation that depends on the type of QUIC frame.
 This version of the document does not elaborate exhaustively on the protocol operations that compose a Pluginized QUIC implementation.
 The next versions of this document will work on defining a set of protocol operations.

-# What is a QUIC plugin ?
-TODO(mp): Change the section title, I don't like it

 A QUIC Plugin consists of platform-independent bytecode which modify or extend the behavior of a QUIC implementation.
 Adding the functionality of a QUIC Plugin